haomiao-perfect/UseGitDemo/README.md

 # UseGitDemo
-Git userful demo for learning
+Git userful demo for learning.
+Others no useful.